 While not one of the biggest names in travel insurance, John Hancock Insurance Agency is a reputable one.
 They are the seller of plans underwritten by Starr Indemnity & Liability Company.

-CFAR coverage is available to add on to their Bronze, Silver, or Gold Plans.
-The reimbursement rate is 75% and it must be purchased within 14 days of your initial trip booking.
+CFAR coverage can be added to their Bronze, Silver, or Gold Plans.
+The reimbursement rate is 75%, and it must be purchased within 14 days of your initial trip booking.

 - Lower cost without sacrificing benefit quality